instadeepai/AlphaNPI/README.md

 Adapting the alphaGo algorithm  to remove the need of execution traces to train NPI.

 ## Setup
 You need to install the required Python packages.

+    cd alphanpi/

-First cd alphanpi/ then run the command:
+Then run the command:

     pip install -r requirements.txt